.png)

 This is often described as high-functioning burnout, where exhaustion is hidden behind competence.
 Because nothing has “collapsed”, it’s easy to dismiss what you’re feeling as "just stress" or tell yourself to push on.
 But there is a big difference between stress and burnout and recognising the early signs of burnout is critical to recovery.

-When I was in this phase everyone around me thought I was absolutely "nailing it", I ignored early warning signs because I had convinced myself this was the only way.
+When I was in this phase everyone around me thought I was at the top of my game, I ignored early warning signs because I had convinced myself this was the only way.
 If I was struggling it just meant I needed to try harder.

 Burnout is now recognised as a work-related syndrome but many women don’t recognise burnout until they reach a breaking point.
-I now know from experience that early awareness matters, especially if you plan to keep working.
+I know from experience that early awareness matters, especially if you plan to keep working.
+If you want to learn more about what Freudenberg's 12 stages of burnout look like in working women read my post here.

 Why Most Burnout Advice Doesn’t Work If You’re Still Employed